2000 Cadillac Northstar LMP-01 - LMP900

 • The most successful of the seven Northstar LMP cars built and raced in 2000 and 2001

-• Comprehensively restored by Riedling & Mouser with a period-correct 3.0 litre Northstar twin-turbo V8, producing in the region of 650bhp (with correct restrictors fitted)
+• Comprehensively restored by Riedling & Mouser with a period-correct 4.0-litre Cadillac Northstar twin-turbo V8, producing in the region of 650bhp (with correct restrictors fitted)

 • Track prepared and tested in 2025 by Pastorelli Classic Cars of Maranello, Italy

-• A prestigious and perfect entry for the recently announced Le Mans Classic Legends (Plateau 8), in addition to Peter Auto’s popular Endurance Racing Legends, Masters Endurance Racing Legends and the HSR Daytona and Sebring historic races
+• A prestigious and perfect entry for the recently announced Le Mans Classic Legends, in addition to Peter Auto’s popular Endurance Racing Legends, Masters Endurance Racing Legends and the HSR Daytona and Sebring historic races

 • A truly significant milestone in Cadillac’s return to the world stage — a story now reignited in the modern era, where the brand is not only chasing outright Le Mans glory with a programme born directly from this one, but also readying its ultimate graduation to Formula 1.